kiegroup/dashboard-builder/README.md

 **Target users**:
 * Managers / Business owners.
 Consumer of dashboards and reports.
 * IT / System architects.
-Connectivity and data extraction
+Connectivity and data extraction.
-* Analyst.
+* Analysts.
 Dashboard composition & configuration.

 **Distribution**:
 * Independent application to deploy in WAR format.